Artistic Director

 Nicholas Sienkiewicz (he/him) is a conductor and music director currently based in NYC.

 Nicholas holds a Bachelor of Science in Biochemistry and a Bachelor of Musical Arts degree both with Honors, from Western Michigan University.
-Nick completed his Master of Music in Choral Conducting at the Indiana University Jacobs School of Music where he held both the Margaret E Hillis and Thomas R. Kasdorf Choral Conducting Fellowship.
+Nick completed his Master of Music in Choral Conducting from Indiana University.
+Nick also served as the conducting fellow with the Queer Urban Orchestra of NYC.

-Nick also holds the position of Director of the Youth Pride Chorus of NYC, and is an Instructor of Music in the BFA program of musical theatre at the New York Film Academy.
+Currently, Nick is also the Director of the Youth Pride Chorus of NYC, and is an Instructor of Music in the BFA program of musical theatre at the New York Film Academy.

 Assistant Conductor